sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 - [**Azure Synapse**](https://azure.microsoft.com/en-us/services/synapse-analytics/) is a limitless analytics service that brings together big data and data warehousing.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.

-With the cost of Synapse Serverless being low, this approach allows for cost-effective querying of large amounts of data, making it an ideal solution for organizations with budget constraints.
-Together, Terraform, Azure Functions, and Pwsh provide a powerful toolset for querying and exposing data from a Synapse serverless instance through APIs, making it easier to manage and monitor proprietary solution while keeping costs low.
+Due to its low cost, Synapse Serverless is a cost-effective solution for querying large volumes of data, making it suitable for organizations with budgetary constraints.
+Terraform, Azure Functions, and Pwsh together provide a robust toolset for querying and exposing data from a Synapse serverless instance through APIs.

 ## Setting up the Environment

-The environment used for this project was Azure DevOps and Terraform for deploying the proprietary solution on Azure.
-The solution involved multiple resources, including Azure Functions and Synapse serverless instances which were all deployed using Terraform.
+The environment used for this project was Azure DevOps and Terraform for deploying the solution to Azure.
+The solution involves multiple resources, including Azure Functions and Synapse serverless instances which were all deployed using Terraform.
 Additionally, other components related to the solution were deployed using Azure Pipelines.

-The Terraform code is deployed using Azure Devops Pipelines and several <code>__variables__</code> are replaced before running <code>terraform apply</code> allowing for some of the tricks I see in the code later.
-The default Azure Devops agents also have both [Azure CLI and PowerShell installed](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md).
+In this setup, the Terraform code is deployed using Azure DevOps Pipelines.
+Prior to running <code>terraform apply<code>, several <code>__variables__<code> are replaced, enabling certain features in the code later.
+It is worth noting that the default Azure DevOps agents come equipped with both Azure CLI and PowerShell [pre-installed](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md).

 ## Using Terraform to Provision the Synapse Serverless Instance and creating the database

-An Azure Synapse Workspace is created, followed by the creation of a database and granting of access to it via connection to the serverless instance.
+The code creates an Azure Synapse Workspace, followed by the creation of a database, and finally granting access to the database via connection to the serverless instance.

-Below are relevant parts of the code:
+Here are the relevant code snippets:

 <script src="https://gist.github.com/sturlabragason/96ef1058be3a69913ac70e8947f00883.js"></script>